Committee Reports on Tourism Department Budget & Tourism Summit; Committee Programme

 The Committee Secretary referred members to a document from the Office of the House Chairperson, Mr Cedric Frolick, which had a bearing on the Second Term Draft Committee Programme.
 He pointed out that the House Chairperson was encouraging members to participate in the Extended Public Committees (EPCs).
 Parliamentary Committees which did not have urgent matters or legislation to deal with were urged to participate in the EPCs.

 Ms M Njobe (COPE) agreed that issues dealt with in EPCs were important to all Members of Parliament.
 She stressed that in the past committee meetings had not clashed with EPCs as they now did.
 It was concerning as members had to choose whether to attend committee meetings or EPCs.
 She hoped that the Chairperson could look into the matter.
 If her meeting schedule per week had not been hectic as it was, she would have gladly attended EPCs.
-The Second Term Draft Committee Programme also did not reflect an oversight visit to the North West Province which she thought the Committee had agreed to undertake.
-More frequent interaction with stakeholders at grassroots level was something that the Committee should strive for.
+The Second Term Draft Committee Programme also did not reflect an oversight visit to the

 The Chairperson stated that the decision about the scheduling of EPCs lay with the Chief Whips Forum.
 The current schedule of EPCs was influenced by the upcoming local government elections.
 He noted that oversight visits had been impacted upon by time constraints and the availability of members.
 All members wished to interact more with stakeholders at grassroots level.